KESTIO

 Kestio : Comment avez-vous démarré la collaboration avec Kestio ?

-Arnaud Guérin: In our business sector, with its innovative, technical offering, the sales process is highly complex, with upstream and downstream phases requiring excellent preparation.
-We quickly realized that we had to review our sales management and that our sales process had to be organized and structured to meet the demands of our market.
-But we also didn't have the skills or resources in-house to bring this project to fruition.
-So, in order to be immediately efficient and not "learn on the job", we decided to call on external skills.
-What's more, we also wanted specific training in certain stages of the project, such as information research, mapping key players, etc.
+Arnaud Guérin: In our sector, with a technical and innovative offer, the sales process is very complex, with upstream and downstream phases that require excellent preparation.
+We quickly understood that we needed to review our sales management and that our sales process needed to be organized and structured to meet the demands of our market.
+But also, we had neither the skills nor the internal resources to carry out this project successfully.
+To be immediately effective and not « learn on the job », we therefore chose to seek external expertise.
+Furthermore, we also wanted specific training on certain very specific steps such as information gathering, mapping key players, etc.

 Kestio : Quelle était votre problématique du point de vue développement commercial ?